oliverkuchies/matter-management-challenge/OLIVERS_NOTES.md

 # UI Optimisation
 Cleaned up matter table, it was quite repetitive (hard coded).
 I used a loop to traverse all items instead and display them such as th, and td.

+- Moved thead away from tbody so that thead is loaded all the time, regardless of state.

+# Search Optimisation
+- Added Search using a materialised view, which is a lot more friendly with EAV (due to complexity of joins and cases).
+- This is my first time playing around with search in postgres, but basically the materialised view will collate a collection of searchable vectors using to_tsvector which transforms regular text into a seachable format.
+- I started using EAV with in memory sort, but realised that once the material view was in place, i was able to utilise sort there really easily (by adding more cols).

+ i.e.
+'The quick brown fox jumps over the lazy dog' becomes 'brown':3 'dog':9 'fox':4 'jump':5 'lazi':8 'quick':2

+The search columns allow for easy searches.
+A sample query is as follows:

+SELECT * FROM ticket_search_index
+WHERE search_vector @@ plainto_tsquery('english', 'search term')
+ORDER BY created_at DESC
+LIMIT 25 OFFSET 0;

+Supposedly EAV in general is an anti-pattern and not recommended, but if we were to add a layer on top of this for scale we could use Elastic Search (perhaps with Postgres sync).

 ## Assumptions
 -> When a ticket has progressed, but then moved back to todo -> it is still prefixed with In Progress:
 -> When a ticket has not progressed, and has no time associated with it, it returns '-'